Tymotex/Tactile-DS/README.md

 Instructions for testing/deploying the web-based version:

 1. `sh server.sh --start` - runs the terminal sharing web service.
 Access at `localhost:8080`.
-Use `nohup sh server.sh &` to start the server as a background process
+Use `nohup sh server.sh --start &` to start the server as a background process
 2. `sh server.sh --stop` - kills the web terminal server process

 <a name="interactive-linked-list">